emmgalindo/emmgalindo/README.md

 ## Areas of Interest

 - Reaction engineering and kinetics
+- Process modeling and simulation
 - Separation processes and chromatography
+- Environmental chemical systems
 - Bioprocess purification
-- Environmental chemical analysis
-- Process modeling and simulation

 ---